Competition Terms and Conditions

 - Access to Country to Canberra’s alumni network after the trip;

-- Winning essays, videos or podcasts will be published on the Country to Canberra website, as well as by our sponsors and key partners to provide national exposure.
+- Winning essays and videos will be published on the Country to Canberra website, as well as by our sponsors and key partners to provide national exposure.

-- At least 10 young women will win the prize in 2016, with one coming from each state and territory (bar the ACT).
-Runners-up will have their competition entries published on the Country to Canberra website as part of the ‘Top 25’ and promoted on social media channels.
+- Country to Canberra will aim to select at least one winner from each state and territory (bar the ACT).
+Runners-up will have their competition entries published on the Country to Canberra website as part of the ‘Top 40’ and promoted on social media channels.

 Declaration for Submission